miguelalarcos/quick-search-form/README.md

 }
 ```

-You can import `automaticHelpers` so you can build your own automatic form:
+You can import `automaticHelpers` so you can build your own automatic form.

 # API